-In just three years, the annual Hawai’i Food & Wine Festival has earned a coveted spot on globe trekkers’ calendar of culinary destinations.
+In just four years, the annual Hawai‘i Food & Wine Festival has earned a coveted spot on globe trekkers’ calendar of culinary destinations.

-The event welcomes foodies to taste palate-pleasing dishes and libations created by a “who’s who” of 60 Hawai’i-based and internationally acclaimed chefs, master sommeliers, mixologists and winemakers from Hawai’i, the mainland U.S., Japan, Korea, Taiwan, Philippines and Australia.
+The event welcomes foodies to taste palate-pleasing dishes and libations created by a “who’s who” of over 80 Hawai‘i-based and internationally acclaimed chefs, master sommeliers, mixologists and winemakers from Hawai‘i, the U.S. mainland, Japan, Korea, Taiwan, the Philippines and Australia.

-Returning celebrity chefs include “Iron Chef” Masaharu Morimoto of Morimoto, Nobu Matsuhisa of Nobu, Ming Tsai of Blue Ginger (Wellesley, Mass.), Charles Phan of The Slanted Door (San Francisco), Hubert Keller of Fleur de Lys (San Francisco), Nancy Silverton of Mozza (Los Angeles), Christina Tosi of Momofuku Milk Bar (New York), Celestino Drago of Drago Restaurant Group (Los Angeles) and more.
+Returning celebrity chefs include “Iron Chef” Masaharu Morimoto of Morimoto, Nobu Matsuhisa of Nobu, Ming Tsai of Blue Ginger (Wellesley, Massachusetts), Charles Phan of The Slanted Door (San Francisco), Hubert Keller of Fleur de Lys (San Francisco), Nancy Silverton of Mozza (Los Angeles), Christina Tosi of Momofuku Milk Bar (New York), Celestino Drago of Drago Restaurant Group (Los Angeles), Floyd Cardoz (New York), Art Smith of Table 52 (Chicago) and more.

-This year, the event started by two of Hawai’i’s James Beard award-winning chefs, Roy Yamaguchi and Alan Wong, will take place Sept.
-1 through 9, with five signature evening events and daytime culinary adventures.
+This year, the event started by two of Hawai‘i’s James Beard award-winning chefs, Roy Yamaguchi and Alan Wong, will take place August 29 through September 7, with various signature evening events and daytime culinary adventures.

 HFWF started with a cause.
-Both Yamaguchi and Wong have been long-time supporters of Hawai’i agriculture, sustainability, and cultivation of the next generation of island chefs.
-In two years, the chefs have raised nearly $500,000 for such education- and agriculture-oriented organizations as Kapi’olani Community College’s Culinary Institute of the Pacific, the Hawai’i Agricultural Foundation, Leeward Community College Culinary Program, Paepae o He’eia, Papa-hana Kualoa, Hawai’i Culinary Education Foundation, Maui Culinary Academy and Maui County Farm Bureau.
+Both Yamaguchi and Wong have been long-time supporters of Hawai‘i agriculture, sustainability and cultivation of the next generation of island chefs.
+In two years, the chefs have raised over $700,000 for such educationand agriculture-oriented organizations as Kapi‘olani Community College’s Culinary Institute of the Pacific, the Hawai‘i Agricultural Foundation, Leeward Community College Culinary Program, Paepae o He‘eia, Papahana Kualoa, Hawaii Seafood Council, Maui Culinary Academy and Maui County Farm Bureau.

 Wong said the festival was intended to put the spotlight on Hawai‘i, bringing in international media to focus on farmers and “get people thinking and talking about Hawai‘i,” and most importantly, “to make the kind of sustainable decisions today so our grandchildren’s children can also enjoy the pleasures we enjoy today.”

 Beyond culinary events, HFWF’s mission is to familiarize visiting celebrity chefs with island ingredients through tours of local farms, which they then put to practical use.
-Among festival highlights this year is a Sept.
-5 “Fish and Poi” lunch at a He’eia, the site of a historic fishpond and lo’i (taro field) on O’ahu’s windward coast, where participants learn to keep the sustainable culinary practices of ancient Hawaiians alive in the field and on the table.
+Among festival highlights this year is a September 5 “Laulima” lunch at a He‘eia, the site of a historic fishpond and lo‘i (taro field) on O‘ahu’s Windward coast, where participants learn to keep the sustainable culinary practices of ancient Hawaiians alive in the field and on the table.

 “Our participants are required to use local ingredients found here in the Hawaiian Islands in the creation of their dishes,” Yamaguchi said.
 “It’s a key element that sets our event apart from others across the country.”